Hilary Duff Just Dyed Her Hair Cotton-Candy Blue

 To go from bleach to blue, Lee then used Joico Color Intensity Dye in the shades True Blue and Mermaid Blue — specifically, one part True Blue, one part Mermaid Blue, and two parts Clear to dilute — and applied that mixture from roots to the mid-shaft.
 For the ends, she cocktailed the Mermaid Blue with "just a splash" of Peacock Green for dimension.
 To make sure Duff's hair came out glossy, smooth, and healthy, Lee and Capri finished off the process by using In Common Crystal Cashmere deep-conditioning treatment to both seal in the colour and rehydrate the hair (which is a very important step after the hair's been hit with bleach and dye).

 If you're a licensed colourist or a trained salon professional, you can use this product guide.
 However, Lee would not recommend taking a DIY approach to cotton-candy hair colour.
-Instead, she offers that a safer option would be a semi-permanent dye, like Garnier Nutrisse Ultra Color in the shade Light Cool Denim.
+Instead, she offers that a safer option would be a semi-permanent dye.
+R29 recommends Schwarzkopf LIVE Pretty Pastels Denim Steel Semi-Permanent Hair Dye, £5.75.
 Unless you have some experience, you might want to leave the bleaching portion to the pros: When it comes to hair health, at-home lightening can be a risky proposition.